michal-ruzicka/chfile/README.md

 		Delete files.
 		If the given file path is a symlink, the symlink itself will be deleted and the target file will not be affected.
 		This option cannot be combined with other options.
+	-m, --machine, --machine-readable
+		Make output of `--name` and `--scp` machine readable by stripping out anything but clean path output string.
+		Symlinks are followed in this mode, i.e. print path of the link target.
 	-v, --verbose
 		Verbose mode.
 In this mode not only errors and warnings (which is default behaviour) are shown but also information messages are listed.
 		Use of this option overrides `--silent` mode.